In this section

 Healthy minds-ages 5 to 12

-Use these activities with your family to practice being mindful, learn ways to be more focused and engaged, and check out some useful tips about sleep.
+Use these activities with your family to learn about mental and emotional health, practice being mindful, learn ways to be more focused and engaged, and check out some useful tips about sleep.

 What is mindfulness?

 Mindfulness is a research-based tool that starts with purposefully bringing focus to thoughts, emotions, physical feelings, and environment.
 It allows kids to learn how to pause, which can be very beneficial for them both in school and at home.

 How can mindfulness help kids?

 Using mindfulness can help with increasing self-awareness, self-regulation, and impulse control.
 Improved focus and attention, decreased stress and anxiety, increased feelings of kindness and increased ability to manage emotions are common results of mindfulness practice in both kids and adults.

 Mindfulness activities are more beneficial for kids when modeled by adults at home, so it's important to try and practice mindfulness yourself.